Sunni Islam: The Blessed and the Damned

 It is made easy for everyone for what they were created for.
-Blessed are whose who are saved by God's judgment (qaḍāʾ Allāh), condemned are whose who are condemned by the judgment of God.
+Blessed are whose who are saved by God's judgment (qaḍāʾ Allāh), condemned are those who are condemned by the judgment of God.
 God created paradise and hell above all else; then he created the people who are worthy of them.
 He has designated some out of generosity (faḍlan) for paradise, the others out of justice (ʿadlan) for hell.
 God has always known the number of those who go to paradise and the number of those who go to hell.
 This number is neither increased nor decreased.
 When God creates the body of the embryo, he sends an angel to him who writes down his livelihood (rizq), the hour he dies, his deeds and whether he is a damned (šaqī) or a blessed (saʿīd).

-The Sunni believer does not doubt his belief.
+The Sunni does not doubt his belief.
 Humans neither know how they are registered by God (whether as believers or unbelievers), nor how it ends with them.
 God is also the converter of hearts (muqallib al-qulūb).
-Therefore it is recommended to say: ”A believer, if God is willing” or ”I hope that I am a Believer“.
+Therefore, it is recommended to say the Istit̲h̲nā: "A believer, if God is willing" or "I hope that I am a Believer".
 Such a way of expression does not make people into doubters, because by that, they only mean that their otherworldly fate and their end are hidden from them.
-The Sunnis do not speak to any of the people who pray to the Kaaba, to paradise or hell, because of a good deed or a sin he has committed.
+Sunnis do make claims about anyone's destiny in either paradise or hell, who prays to the direction of the Kaaba, no matter of their good deed or sins they committed.